Sitemap

 Probing the early universe using small-scale structure

-The first gravitationally bound objects in the Universe were small, potentially Solar System–scale dark matter minihalos.
+The first gravitationally bound objects in the Universe were small, potentially Solar System–scale dark matter systems.
 These objects are broadly expected to survive today, and their potentially observable characteristics represent a probe of the primordial mass distribution at otherwise inaccessibly small scales.
 Consequently, they represent a unique probe of the late stages of inflation and the early postinflationary period.
 I use N-body simulations and mathematical modeling to decipher the connection between minihalos today and primordial cosmology.

 Halo formation prior to the matter epoch